apache/db-jdo/HowToReleaseJDO.md

     number.
 For example, create a branch named 2.1.1, from the 2.1 branch.
 2. Merge bug fixes or other modifications into the new branch.
-3. In the new branch, modify trunk/README.txt to include a section on bug fixes since the 2.1 release, and to suggest checking out the source from a bug-fix branch to get the fixes listed.
+3. In the new branch, modify README.md to include a section on bug fixes since the previous release, and to suggest checking out the source from a bug-fix branch to get the fixes listed.
-4. Link to this README in the web interface to svn from the .cgi download page and from http://db.apache.org/jdo/tck.html.
+4. Link to this README in the download page of the release.